 Welcome to my website, which provides access to the services I offer and the writing I do.

-I am a BACP accredited and registered therapist, mentor, writer and trainer based in London, UK.
+I am a BACP accredited and registered therapist and writer based in London, UK.
 My guiding belief is:

 Whoever you are, wherever you are, whatever has happened, living in peace is possible.

 The help I offer and writing I do specialises in transitions we all go through:

 My approach is non-preaching, jargon-free, intuitive, empathic and I also like to call a spade a spade.
 I listen, but also offer views and experiences where relevant and helpful.

 Below is some information about me, which you might find of interest and use.

 My childhood was spent in a rural part of West Germany, which I left in 1984, aged 19, to settle in the UK.
 Those were the days when we did not talk of gap years, travelled without mobile phones and did not have internet access.

 I worked for a few years and then parallel to my full time university studies.
 After obtaining a BA (Hons) in Politics and History from the University of London’s School of Oriental and African Studies (SOAS) in 1986, I spent some 25 years in national and international consumer and media research (including BBC World Service and AOL UK).
 I have worked in a range of organisational structures and cultures in Europe, Africa and Asia.